MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 - *Escalation paths*: Application team, platform team, then sales department.

 - *Business impact*: This flow is important for making new concerts available on sales platforms, directly influencing the main revenue stream of the business.
-When call-center employees are unable to create concerts due to unavailability of this flow, it negatively impacts both revenue and the company's reputation.
+When call-center employees are unable to create concerts due to the unavailability of this flow, it negatively impacts both revenue and the company's reputation.
 However, high availability isn't essential for this process since concerts are typically scheduled in advance on a weekly basis.
 The sales department specified a requirement of 95% availability for this process and is agreeable to downtime outside of business hours for maintenance purposes.

 - *Criticality rating*: Low.